mghiremath/nasa-neo-neuralnet/README.md

 # Hazardous Asteroid Classification

 Predicts if an asteroid is "potentially hazardous" using real NASA data.
+This is an extension of previous nasa-neo project in my GitHub.

 ---